dman-coders/admin_actions/README.md

  but should feel familiar in other ways.
 To further refine the behaviour, we'd need to re-imagine the task and build it our own way.

+After auto-configuring the view block, this module only provides a small amount of form-formatting help to hide some VBO defaults.